 A second important difference is that HRMI's civil and political rights metrics are calculated using surveys of human rights experts in each country, whereas our economic and social rights metrics are calculated from internationally comparable, publicly accessible statistical data published by national and international bodies.
+However, starting with the 2019 HRMI Expert Survey, we are collecting data about which people are particularly at risk to lack enjoyment of their economic and social rights, using the same kind of questions that we are using for civil and political rights.
+These data are available for the same 19 countries for which we currently have civil and political rights data.

-2 HRMI Political and Civil Rights Metrics 2018 Technical Note
+2 HRMI Political and Civil Rights Metrics 2019 Technical Note

-K. Chad Clay3, Ryan Bakker4, Anne-Marie Brook5, Daniel W. Hill, Jr.6, and Amanda Murdie7
+K. Chad Clay2, Ryan Bakker3, Anne-Marie Brook4, Daniel W. Hill, Jr.5, and Amanda Murdie6